CanDIG/CanDIGv2/docs/install-docker.md

 make compose
 ```

-### Step 4: Create Auth Stack
+### Step 5: Create Auth Stack

-Edit the .env, comment out the jboss and use c3g version for keycloak:
+Edit the .env, replace the default KEYCLOAK_BASE_IMAGE from jboss and use a compatible version from c3genomics:

 ```bash
 # keycloak service